Board of Directors

 Community Outreach Committee Chair

-Melissa completed her undergraduate degree in psychology, political science and sociology at the University of Toronto.
-She graduated from the University of Detroit Mercy School of Law and was called to the Ontario bar in 2015.
+Melissa Chan is counsel at Castle Law Professional Corporation with a broad practice in civil litigation.
+She completed her undergraduate studies at the University of Toronto, graduated from the University of Detroit Mercy School of Law and was called to the Ontario bar in 2015.

-Melissa is a member of the Ontario Trial Lawyers Association (OTLA) and the Federation of Asian Canadian Lawyers (FACL).
-At FACL, she serves on the Community Outreach Committee where she works to improve access to justice for Asian minorities.
+At FACL Ontario, she serves as Chair of the Community Outreach Committee where she works to improve access to justice for Asian minorities.

 GTA North Chair